ballerina-attic/website/README.md

 # Ballerina Website

-This repo hosts the sources of the Ballerina website at <http://ballerinalang.org>.
+This repository hosts the sources of the Ballerina website at <http://ballerinalang.org>.

 ## How to test?

 The website is built as a PHP app but it mostly has client-side HTML content.

-You can use the Dockerfile that can be found at repo root folder to test it.
+You can use the Dockerfile that can be found at repository root folder to test it.
 Follow the below instructions to build and run it.

-* Clone the Ballerina Website Git repository
+* Clone the Ballerina Website from Git repository

 `$ git clone https://github.com/ballerinalang/website.git`